Anax parthenope

 Anax parthenope, the lesser emperor, is a dragonfly of the family Aeshnidae.
-It is found in Southern Europe, North Africa, Middle East and Asia.
+It is found in Southern Europe, North Africa, West Asia.

 Description

 It is a crepuscular dragonfly, active in the dusk.
 This species can be easily distinguished by the multicolored upper surface of frons and by the shape and relative lengths of the anal appendages.
 Its labium and labrum are golden-yellow and face and frons are greenish yellow and eyes are green, bluish when aged.
 Its thorax is pale olivaceous brown with dark brown sutures.
 Its segment two of the abdomen is turquoise blue.
 Segment three has a large blue patch at each side.
 Segments 4 to 9 have an irregular black middorsal stripe.
 Segment 10 is black.